HOUSING OPPORTUNITY FUND

 - Proof of employment stating length of employment and salary

-- Supplemental information or personal letter (not required)
+- Any supplemental information i.e. personal letter (not required)

 Once we receive your application, we will get back to you within one week to let you know if your application has been received and is complete.
-It takes approximately 2 weeks for a determination to be made on your application.
+Once evaluated for completion, it takes approximately 2 weeks for a determination to be made on your application.

 Requirements and guidelines for applying for and receiving funds from the Foundation’s HOF may change periodically based on community demand and funds available.
 Qualification does not guarantee funding.